mendix/docs/content/refguide/deleting-objects.md

 ### 6.2 Activity Used in a Nanoflow in an Offline-First App

-The client does the following, depending on the type of an object being deleted:
+Depending on the type of an object being deleted, the client acts as described below.

 #### 6.2.1 Deleting a Persistable Object Which Has Not Been Committed

-* Remove the object from memory
+1. Removes the object from memory.
-* Search the device database for all objects that reference the deleted object
+1. Searches the device database for all objects that reference the deleted object.
-* clear the references from all the objects that were found to the deleted object
+1. Clears all references to the deleted object from all objects found previously.

 No before or after delete events will be executed in this case.

 #### 6.2.2 Deleting a Committed Persistable Object That Has Not Been Synchronized with the Runtime

-* Remove the object from memory
+1. Removes the object from memory.
-* Search the device database for all objects that reference the deleted object
+1. Searches the device database for all objects that reference the deleted object.
-* Clear the references from all the objects that were found to the deleted object
+1. Clears all references to the deleted object from all objects found previously.
-* Delete the object from the device database
+1. Deletes the object from the device database.
-* Clear all references to the deleted object from any uncommitted objects
+1. Clear all references to the deleted object from any uncommitted objects.

 No before or after delete events will be executed in this case.

 #### 6.2.3 Deleting a Persistable Object That Exists in the Runtime Database

-* Remove the object from memory
+1. Removes the object from memory.
-* Search the device database for all objects that reference the deleted object
+1. Searches the device database for all objects that reference the deleted object.
-* Clear the references from all the objects that were found to the deleted object
+1. Clears all references to the deleted object from all objects found previously.
-* Delete the object from the device database
+1. Deletes the object from the device database.
-* Mark the object as deleted in the offline database to make it possible to synchronize the deletion with the server
+1. Marks the object as deleted in the offline database, which makes it possible to synchronize the deletion with the server.

 Before and after events for the deleted object will be executed upon synchronization.